 26. Do you want pets?
 (Are you a cat person, dog person, exotic animal person?)

 27. How will you divvy up household responsibilities?

 28. Do you have or will you get life insurance?

 31. Do you believe in being placed on life support in the event of a life-threatening illness or injury?

 32. What are your eating patterns/routines?

 33. How would you like to spend “free time” as a married couple?

 34. What is your opinion of alcoholic consumption?

 Of course this list is a springboard for more questions you may have for each other.
 Use this list as an opportunity to bring up other questions you may have for each other.
+If you would like to go deeper, then listen to our podcast series 8 Warning Signs You Might Need To Break Up.
 Interested in pre-marital or marriage counseling?